Dynamics of inner functions revisited: Abstract

 \section{Abstract}

-The circle restrictions of inner functions of the unit disc are nonsingular maps of the circle.
-We study their structure showing that the local invertibility of a restriction is independent of its singularity set.
-We also study the spectral theory of the transfer operators of a probability preserving inner functions, establishing a spectral gap and some central limit properties of stochastic processes driven by them as a consequence of suitable analytic perturbations of the transfer operators.
+We study the circle restrictions of inner functions of the unit disc showing that the local invertibility of a restriction is independent of its singularity set and proving a local characterization of analytic conditional expectations.

+We establish central limit properties for some stochastic processes driven by probability preserving restrictions via spectral analysis of their perturbed transfer operators.